duskpeyl/MathSolverX-Terminal-Application/README.md

 > bash terminal_application_script.sh

-This will downloaded all of the dependencies needed for the program to run, then start the program itself.
+This will download all of the dependencies needed for the program to run, then start the program itself.

 ### References